Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 **It might take some time (even hours) for the DNS servers to point to your server**

+If you wish to renew your SSL certificate every month, take a look at issue 'SSL Renewal' - http://bit.ly/2ecB0oB

 ## What is Being Installed
 Node.js, npm, build essentials, git, nginx, letsencrypt, pm2 (via npm)